Jesus is God is more readily understood with the knowledge that in Jesus Christ is the fullness of the Godhead:

 On the other hand "God the Son" is not Biblical.
 It cannot be correct as the Son of God refers to Christ's humanity.
 God or Father do not describe the dual nature of Christ.
 That is why God introduced the third title to describe Himself robed in flesh.

 Earlier, we reconciled that Jesus is the Father and the Holy Ghost.
 Now it is clear why Jesus is the Son and that God the Father is not the Son.
 This clarity reveals the truth about Jesus Christ - He is the Father, He is the Son and He is the Holy Ghost - in Him is the fullness of the Godhead.
-With this revelation, the mystery of the Godhead disappears.
+The mystery of the Godhead disappears.
 Jesus is God!
 Hallelujah!